 \subsection{Proposed ProUM Algorithm}

-The details of LQS-tree, utility-array, projection mechanism, and pruning strategies with \textit{SWU} and \textit{SEU} have been introduced as far.
+The details of LQS-tree, utility-array, the projection mechanism, and the pruning strategies with \textit{SWU} and \textit{SEU} have been introduced as far.
 To summarize, the pseudocode of main procedure of ProUM is shown in Algorithm \ref{AlgorithmProUM}.
-The input for ProUM contains a quantitative sequence database $D$, profit-table $ptable$, and a minimum utility threshold $\delta$; and the output includes all the high-utility sequential patterns (HUSPs).
-Without loss of generality, we assume that our proposed ProUM traverses the LQS-tree by the Depth-First-Search (DFS) strategy.
-It first scans the original database once to get the \textit{SWU} value of each 1-sequence $t \in D$ (Line 2), and then gets the revised database $D'$, by deleting the the 1-sequences that \textit{SWU}$(t) < \delta$ $\times$ $u(D)$ (Line 3).
-It then scans the revised database $D'$ once to construct the initial utility-arrays for all sequences in $D'$ (Line 4).
-After that, ProUM recursively projects a series of sub-utility-arrays based on the prefix sequences (Line 5), by traversing the LQS-tree with DFS strategy.
+A quantitative sequence database $D$, a profit-table $ptable$, and a minimum utility threshold $\delta$ are contained in the input for ProUM; the output includes all the high-utility sequential patterns (HUSPs).
+Without loss of generality, it is assumed that the proposed ProUM traverses the LQS-tree using the Depth-First-Search (DFS) strategy.
+By deleting the 1-sequences that \textit{SWU}$(t) < \delta$ $\times$ $u(D)$ (Line 3), it first scans the original database once to obtain the \textit{SWU} value of each 1-sequence $t \in D$ (Line 2), and then the revised database $D'$ is obtained.
+Then, the revised database $D'$ is scanned once to construct the initial utility-arrays for all the sequences in $D'$ (Line 4).
+After that, ProUM recursively projects a series of sub-utility-arrays based on the prefix sequences (Line 5) by traversing the LQS-tree with DFS strategy.

 {\textbf{Input:}} {\textbf{Output:}}

 {\textbf{Input:}} {\textbf{Output:}}